 Dental floss or interdental brushes can help to remove plaque and small bits of food from between your teeth and under your gumline.
 These are areas that a toothbrush can't reach.
 It's important to use the correct technique, so ask for advice from your dentist or hygienist.

 However, even thorough brushing and flossing may not remove all plaque.
 This is because most people have irregularities in their teeth where plaque can build up and harden into tartar.
 This can only be removed with special tools during a scale and polish by your dentist or hygienist.

 Chewing sugar-free gum can benefit dental health.
 Chewing after a meal stimulates the production of saliva, which helps to neutralise plaque acid.
 Some chewing gums contain a sugar-free sweetener called xylitol, which may help to reduce tooth decay.
 However, more research is needed to understand how this might work.
-It’s important to remember that chewing gum isn’t a substitute for brushing and flossing.
+It’s important to remember that chewing gum isn’t a substitute for brushing your teeth and flossing.

 Control sugar in your diet

 Eating sugary foods and drinks encourages tooth decay.
 However, it's how often you eat these sugars, rather than the amount, that is important.
 Try not to eat or drink them between meals to give your teeth a chance to be remineralised by saliva.
 Limiting sugar between meal times is particularly important for children.
 It's also good for your general health to reduce your sugar intake.

 Smoking can stain your teeth and increase your risk of gum disease and tooth loss.
 Certain alcoholic drinks and the sugary mixers used with them often contain lots of sugar and so increase the risk of tooth decay, so cutting back on these will protect you as well.

 Dentists and hygienists can help you to keep your teeth healthy and give you advice about dental care, teeth cleaning and removing stains from teeth.

 At check-ups your dentist will try to find any problems early and give you advice and treatment.
 He or she can advise you on how often you should have a check-up.
 For adults, this can vary from every three months to every two years if you have very good dental health and hygiene, but it’s important to follow your dentist’s advice on how often to visit.